alexavdb/vpn/README.md

 Sample output:

 ```
- ✅ You’re connected to AzireVPN in Netherlands (Amsterdam) via WireGuard.
+ ✅ You are connected to AzireVPN in Netherlands (Amsterdam) via WireGuard.
 ```

 ```
  ❌ You are not connected to AzireVPN via WireGuard.
 ```

+## Contribute

+This plugin is maintained on [Gitlab](https://gitlab.com/alexavdb/vpn), the [GitHub mirror](https://github.com/alexavdb/vpn) is merely used to allow installation using Fisher.

 ## Acknowledgements

-This is a Fish shell alternative inspired by [Aral Balkan's original application.](https://source.small-tech.org/aral/vpn).
+This is a Fish shell alternative inspired by [Aral Balkan's original application](https://source.small-tech.org/aral/vpn).

+## Disclaimer

+I am not affiliated with AzireVPN and this plugin is not endorsed by AzireVPN in any way.

 ## License